JohnWinter13/CS1XA3/Project01/README.md

 Creates a todo.log file containing every line with '#TODO' in it; also displays the relative file path and line number.

+Note: Will overwrite todo.log when run

 ## 2. Count Files

 `./project_analyze.sh typecount`

 Outputs a file count for HTML, Javascript, CSS, Python, Haskell and Bash Script files

 ## 3. Delete Temporary Files

 `./project_analyze.sh delete-temp`

-Deletes all files end with .tmp and are NOT tracked by git ending in the
+Deletes all files end with .tmp and are NOT tracked by git ending in .tmp

 ## 4. Detect Compile Errors